engeir/stowfiles/INSTALLED-linux.md

-i pdftexcmds: LuaTeX support for pdfTeX utility functions i pgf: Create PostScript and PDF graphics in TeX i picinpar: Insert pictures into paragraphs i placeins: Control float placement i plain: The Plain TeX format i polyglossia: An alternative to babel for XeLaTeX and LuaLaTeX i preprint: A bundle of packages provided "as is" i preview: Extract bits of a LaTeX source for output i psfrag: Replace strings in encapsulated PostScript figures
+i pdftexcmds: LuaTeX support for pdfTeX utility functions i pgf: Create PostScript and PDF graphics in TeX i picinpar: Insert pictures into paragraphs i picture: Dimens for picture macros i placeins: Control float placement i plain: The Plain TeX format i polyglossia: An alternative to babel for XeLaTeX and LuaLaTeX i poormanlog: Logarithms and powers with (almost) 9 digits i preprint: A bundle of packages provided "as is" i preview: Extract bits of a LaTeX source for output i psfrag: Replace strings in encapsulated PostScript figures